worthpointlabs/terratest/REFACTOR.md

   Terraform code.
 We should also rename `TemplatePath` to `TerraformDir`, as `.tf` files are technically called "configurations" and not "templates".

+- `url_checker.go` will be deleted.
+It's too hard-coded for one specific type of check.
+The reuse value is limited and it's not obvious the code exists, so it's best for the test cases to reimplement this themselves, with their specific needs, even if it's a tiny bit less DRY.

 ### _docker-images package